-The Afghanistan-based militant group has been fighting for a homeland since at least 2004.
+The Afghanistan-based armed group has been fighting for a homeland since at least 2004.
 The United States declared it a terrorist organization in July 2019.

-In May 2020, at least seven Pakistani troops were killed by a roadside bomb and an eighth was shot dead in separate attacks claimed by BLA militants.
+In May 2020, at least seven Pakistani troops were killed by a roadside bomb and an eighth was shot dead in separate attacks claimed by BLA guerrillas.